 - Allow the curdled mixture to cool, for about 15 minutes.

 - In a separate bowl, place a colander lined with cheesecloth ready for the tvorog mixture.

 - Carefully pour the mixture into the lined colander.
 The curds stay in the cheesecloth and the whey in the bowl.

 - Tie the muslin into a knot to drain.
 Hang on a faucet over the sink for at least 4 hours, or on a kitchen cupboard handle with a bowl underneath, but best in the colander in the fridge overnight (or until you are happy with the consistency of the tvorog).

 - Reserve some whey in a glass jar and refrigerate for future use in breads or crepes.

-- Untie the muslin and enjoy your tvorog!
+- Untie the cheesecloth and enjoy your Farmers Cheese!